Argentines: Genetics studies

-Corach, Daniel (2010): 78.5% European, 17.3% Amerindian, and 4.2% Black African ancestry.

-Parolin et al., (2019): PLOS One Genetics: 62.1% European, 35.8% Native American and 2.1% African.

-A team led by Daniel Corach conducted a study in 2009, analyzing 246 samples from eight provinces and three different regions of the country.
+A team led by Daniel Corach conducted a study in 2010, analyzing 246 samples from eight provinces and three different regions of the country.
 The results were as follows: the analysis of Y-Chromosome DNA revealed a 94.1% of European contribution, and only 4.9% and 0.9% of Native American and Black African contribution, respectively.
 Mitochondrial DNA analysis again showed a great Amerindian contribution by maternal lineage, at 53.7%, with 44.3% of European contribution, and a 2% African contribution.
 The study of 24 autosomal markers also proved a large European contribution of 78.5%, against 17.3% of Amerindian and 4.2% Black African contributions.

 Several studies found out that the European ancestry in Argentina comes mainly from the Iberian Peninsula and Italy with a much lower contribution from Central and Northern Europe.
 The Italian component appears strongest in the East and Center-West, while the Spanish influence dominates in the North East and North West.

 European Argentines

 Argentines of total or partial European descent constitute the majority of Argentina's population.
 Ethnic Europeans include the Argentine descendants of colonists from Spain during the colonial period prior to 1810, and mainly of immigrants from Europe in the great immigratory wave from the mid 19th century to the mid 20th century.
 No recent Argentine census has included comprehensive questions on ethnicity, although numerous studies have determined that European Argentines have been a majority in the country since 1914.
 Some international sources claim the European component of the population to be at around 97%.

 The most numerous immigrant European communities are: Spaniards (including Basques, Asturians and Galicians), Italians (62.5% of the population have some degree of Italian descent), Germans, Scandinavians (mainly Danes and Swedes), Slavs (including Russians, Ukrainians, Poles, Czechs, Bulgarians, Slovenes, Serbs and Croats), Finns, the French (including francophone Basques), the Irish, Portuguese, the Dutch, among others in smaller number.

-There are approximately 300,000 Romani people in Argentina.
+There are approximately 300,000 Romani descendants in Argentina.
 They belong to the Romani subgroups Greek, Moldavian and Russian Kalderash, some Lovari and some Chilean Xoraxane.
 There are also Spanish Kalé and Boyash living in Argentina.